 Business Credit Availability Program (BCAP)Through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC), the Business Credit Availability Program will increase the credit available to small, medium and large Canadian businesses, providing more than $65 billion in direct lending and other types of financial support.
 The program will be in effect until June 2021.

 Large Employer Emergency Financing Facility (LEEFF)

 The government’s support for large employers through LEEFF will be delivered by a subsidiary of the Canada Development Investment Corporation (CDEV), in cooperation with Innovation, Science and Economic Development Canada (ISED) and the Department of Finance.
-Additional information on the application process is available on the CDEV website.
+Visit the CDEV website.
 Broader sectoral dynamics for LEEFF applicants will be considered through processes led by Innovation, Science and Economic Development Canada.
 Learn more.